flutter/website/src/development/tools/devtools/memory.md

 Initially, the accumulated values (number of objects and size in bytes) are equal to the initial totals at the time of the first monitor request.
-The accumulators can be reset, to zero, at any time such that the next monitor request will return the accumlated values since the last reset.
+The accumulators can be reset, to zero, at any time such that the next monitor request will return the accumulated values since the last reset.

 Additionally, a small set of classes can track the allocation of each instance of a class.
 The tracking captures a stack trace when the constructor was